Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 **Yes, it's really hard**.
 It's one of the hardest parts of [moving to Berlin](/guides/moving-to-berlin).
 It can take months and hundreds of messages.[^0] It's much harder for recent immigrants.
 You might need to live in temporary places until you find a home.
 It can be hard on your mental health.

-If you are not already in Berlin, it's almost impossible to find an apartment.
+If you are not in Berlin yet, it's almost impossible to find an apartment.
 [Short-term housing](#short-term-furnished-apartment) might be your only option.

 **[Your housing options ↓](#your-housing-options)**